top of page

 • The Anonymous Hungry Hippopotamus

-Updated: Sep 20, 2023
+• Sep 17, 2023

 As I said in a previous post, "Chicago is a foodie's paradise."
 You can find award-winning restaurants around every corner.
 In fact, Chicago is currently home to 22 restaurants that have at least one Michelin star.
 I was blessed to dine at three of them during my visit.
 Two are featured in this post (along with a Bib Gourmand restaurant) and one is yet to come.

-"Kasama" means "with" or "together" in Tagalog.
+First up is "Kasama" which means "with" or "together" in Tagalog.
 It refers both to sharing and communing with others over food, as well as the husband and wife team of Tim Flores and Genie Kwon, who opened Kasama in 2020.
 As many feelings and experiences of together-ness as this restaurant engenders, it stands alone in this one fact: Kasama is the world's first and only Michelin-starred, Filipino restaurant.

 And it seems that people all over the world want a taste.
-When I arrived close to opening, and thinking I was early, there was already a line both, up ...
+When I arrived close to opening, and thinking I was early, there was already a line both up ...

-... and down, the street for several blocks.
+... and down the street for several blocks.
 I joined in and started to prepare for the long wait ahead.

 When we got to the counter, we decided to sit together and share our meal.